Magnesium (as Magnesium Citrate)

 Vitamin B12 is necessary for normal nerve cell function and is involved in

 protein, fat and carbohydrate metabolism.
-It helps the utilization of iron
+It helps the utilisation of iron

 in the body and contributes to normal psychological function and normal